Dependency

 INTERFACE_INCLUDE_DIRECTORIES

-Set to the directory given by INCLUDE_DIR.
+Set to an empty value.
 This property defines the include directories as a usage requirement to consumers of the imported target, so that it is automatically added to their header search paths when they link against it.

 In this context, the value is intended for source-tree usage, meaning that the directory path refers to headers available directly in the project source (rather than in an installed or exported package).
 See the CMake doc for full details.
-The value of this property can be overridden using dependency(ADD_INCLUDE_DIRECTORIES).
+Use dependency(ADD_INCLUDE_DIRECTORIES) to populate this property.

 INTERFACE_INCLUDE_DIRECTORIES_BUILD